ovdixon/red-telephone-box/README.md

-# Interactive Rotary Telephone Project Readme
+# Interactive Rotary Telephone Box
 This is an Arduino-based project for a rotary telephone, designed for interactive exhibitions.
 When someone approaches the telephone, a PIR sensor triggers the phone to ring.
 If the phone is lifted off the cradle, a random audio recording is played.
 The current setup plays a static test audio file.

 ## Components Used: